 The NSW Opioid Treatment Program (OTP) seeks to reduce the social, economic, and health harms associated with opioid use1.
 This includes the delivery of pharmacotherapy and associated services through various sectors, including community pharmacy.

-In NSW, there are currently three types of opioid pharmacotherapy available in NSW: methadone, buprenorphine, and buprenorphine-naloxone.
+In NSW, there are currently three types of opioid pharmacotherapy available: methadone, buprenorphine, and buprenorphine-naloxone.